-See Upgrading from Buildbot 0.8.x for a guide to upgrading from 0.8.x to 0.9.x
+See Upgrading to Buildbot 0.9.0 for a guide to upgrading from 0.8.x to 0.9.x

 Upgrading a Buildmaster to Buildbot-0.7.6

 The 0.7.6 release introduced the public_html/ directory, which contains index.html and other files served by the WebStatus and Waterfall status displays.
 The upgrade-master command will create these files if they do not already exist.
 It will not modify existing copies, but it will write a new copy in e.g. index.html.new if the new version differs from the version that already exists.